Muhammad-Hamza-dev-1899/Muhammad-Hamza-dev-1899/README.md

 ## About

-I am a **BS Computer Science student at the National University of Sciences and Technology**, currently focused on software development, artificial intelligence, machine learning fundamentals, databases, and object-oriented programming.
+I am a **BS Computer Science student at NUST SEECS**, Islamabad — one of Pakistan's top engineering institutions.
+My focus sits at the intersection of software engineering, applied databases, and practical AI, and I build things that go beyond academic requirements.

-I enjoy exploring how software and AI are used in real-world products, then trying to implement those ideas through code.
-My projects include database-backed applications, GUI-based tools, mathematical visualization work, and academic hardware-level digital logic projects.
+In my first year I shipped a **Reddit-inspired desktop application** with a 15-table SQLite schema and a Java Swing UI, implemented **Dijkstra and A\* pathfinding** inside a JavaFX campus navigation tool, built a **combinational password-checker circuit** with 74LS85 comparators from schematic to breadboard, and designed a **C++ SFML graphing calculator** in my first semester.
+I track everything in Git, write structured lab reports, and treat each project like a production deliverable.

-My goal is to grow into a strong software engineer by building practical projects, improving my fundamentals, and learning through hands-on development.
+My goal is to grow into a strong software engineer and ML practitioner by continuing to build high-quality projects, deepen my fundamentals, and contribute to real-world products.

 <br/>